GregConan/Quote-Game/README.md

 ## Background

 During college, my friends and I discussed all kinds of topics, ranging from the philosophical and sociological to the nonsensical and memetic, and everywhere in between.
-Naturally, we said all kinds of goofy things that sounded even goofier out of context.
 I started collecting quotes from my friends (with permission!) to fondly revisit with them at later dates.

-When I brainstormed what kind of project to create for my senior year Web-Based Programming class, I got an idea.
-A wonderful idea.
-An *awful* idea.
-I had a wonderful, awful idea: What if I turned my quote list into a game, for my friends to guess who said what?
+When I was brainstorming what kind of project to create for my senior year Web-Based Programming class, I decided to turn my quote list into a game for my friends to guess who said what.

 ## Game Summary